derekshirk/personal-site-2020/pages/home.md

 navtitle: Home
 ---

-a Senior [Front-end Designer](https://cloudfour.com/thinks/were-hiring-front-end-designer/) at [Cloud Four](https://cloudfour.com).
-I enjoy designing inclusive digital experiences and crafting resilient and reusable components for the web.
+a Senior [Front-end Designer](https://cloudfour.com/thinks/were-hiring-front-end-designer/) at [Cloud Four](https://cloudfour.com) where I design web interfaces,  mostly with code.
+I enjoy building all the things that exist between a button and a design system.